ksandom/astroTipsAndTricks/README.md

 # astroTipsAndTricks

+This repo is currently inactive, and has been replaced by [my blog](https://www.randomksandom.com/astro/).

+If you are wanting to report bugs, the currently recommended place to do it is [shymega/planet-devices](https://github.com/shymega/planet-devices).

+---

 Tips and tricks for making the most out of the Planet Comuters Astro Slide 5G.

 Not all of it is solely for the Astro, but all of it is useful for the Astro.